readchina/ReadActor/README.md

 For the former, names (include alt_name) are used to lookup with SPARQL query statements, and features like name, alt_name, gender or sex, birth year, death year, place of birth are used in a weighting mechanism to choose the most likely candidate.

-For the latter, using MediaWiki API, Q-identifiers are acquired based on Wikipedia links and then be used for SPARQL queyring.
+For the latter, using [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page), Q-identifiers are acquired based on Wikipedia links and then queried via SPARQL.

 ### Space